arduino/docs-content/content/hardware/08.mega/boards/giga-r1/tutorials/cheat-sheet/cheat-sheet.md

 ## RTC

-The **Arduino GIGA R1** features an RTC pin, giving you the ability to power the timekeeping circuitry with a coin cell battery to keep the time even when your board is turned off.
+The **Arduino GIGA R1** features an RTC pin, giving you the ability to power the timekeeping circuitry with a coin cell battery to keep the time even when your board is turned off, for low power timekeeping.

 The following sketch will continuously print the time in the Serial monitor.
 ```arduino